 TRMVC used Aqnique® MMF, a mono-molecular film applied to standing water where late in-star mosquito larvae and pupae were identified.
 Agnique® MMF is a larvicide and pupicide with a unique physical mode of action rather than chemical toxicity.
 It is ideally suited for the District as it can be used in a wide range of habitats.
-Approximately 13.03 acres were treated using this product.
+Approximately 0.00 acres were treated using this product.
+The current supply of Agnique® MMF is about extinguished, therefore TRMVC will be looking for a suitable replacement.